Showing top 0 results 0 results found

 One of the reasons why customers lose their temper is because they are being switched between departments.
 It may happen in a call center, it also may happen on a chat.

-In most cases, the reason behind it is that a customer service agent doesn’t know what to do and they hope someone else will know.
+In most cases, the reason behind the loop is that a customer service agent doesn’t know what to do and they hope someone else will know.
 Suddenly, a customer turns into a hot potato and no one wants to be left holding it.

 I think that the “hot potato” situation happens when agents don’t know how to solve a case, they don’t know what are other departments doing, or there is no clear separation of duties.